ROCm/rocm-install-on-linux/docs/how-to/native-install/multi-version-install.rst

   package name and its dependencies with the release version adds the ability to support multiple versions of packages simultaneously.

 A single-version ROCm installation involves the following.
-See :doc:`../../tutorial/quick-start` or :doc:`../../tutorial/detailed-install` for a standard installation.

 * Installing a single instance of the ROCm release on a system.

 * Using non-versioned ROCm meta-packages.

+See :doc:`../../tutorial/quick-start` or :doc:`../../tutorial/detailed-install` for
+a standard single-version installation.

 The following diagram illustrates the difference between single-version and multi-version ROCm installations.